 REMOVE The directive used to eliminate a data record and its key from any random access or indexed sequential access file type.

 ERASE Remove an entire file, deleting its entry in its logical disk directory and making its physical disk space available for reallocation.

-IOLIST Defines a list of variables to be used with reading and writing records that make use of field separators between fields (see the IOL= option for read and write directives in the Thoroughbred Basic Language Reference.
-TABLE Defines a character conversion table which is to be used on data records after reading or before writing whenever the TBL = option is specified in the read or write operation.
+IOLIST Defines a list of variables to be used with reading and writing records that make use of field separators between fields (see the IOL= option for read and write directives in the before writing whenever the TBL= option is specified in the read or write operation.